antonycc/diy-accounting/README.md

 # diy-accounting
-The home of DIY Accounting's community edition spreadsheet based packages.
-Formerly a proprietary product
+This is the home of DIY Accounting's community edition spreadsheet based packages.
+Formerly, these DIY Accounting spreadsheets were distributed as a set of proprietary products, owned by DIY Accounting Limited and created by Terry Cartwright in the early 2000s.
+The spreadsheets are now Open Source and released under the Mozilla Public License Version 2.0. https://www.mozilla.org/en-US/MPL/2.0/